dyscribe/dyscribe_blog/_posts/2015-09-19-boot-raspi-in-browser.md

 To exit press `ctrl + alt + F1` and then `ctrl + c`

-## Open the website on boot automatically
+## Opening a website automatically on boot

-Now we only need to add the following to the `/home/pi/.profile` file.
+Now we only need to add the following lines to the `/home/pi/.profile` file.
 We open it using `sudo nano /home/pi/.profile` and add this to the bottom of the file after the existing content:

 {% highlight bash %}
 #!/bin/bash